El Hefe

 Abeyta was given his nickname by NOFX founder Fat Mike because at the time when Abeyta joined the band, Fat Mike was dating a girl named Erin and he didn't want there to be any confusion.
 According to Fat Mike, "I suggested a Mexican-sounding name, like 'El Jefe.'
 I don’t speak Spanish, so I didn’t realize the 'h' sound is usually spelled with a 'j.'"

-El Hefe once owned a nightclub called "Hefe's" in Eureka, California, and now lives in Stevenson Ranch, California.
+Abeyta once owned a nightclub called "Hefe's" in Eureka, California, and now lives in Stevenson Ranch, California.
 He has two children and is divorced from Jennifer Abeyta.

-In 2025, El Hefe became a trumpet player for the ska/new wave band, The Aquabats.
+In 2025, Abeyta became a trumpet player for the ska/new wave band, The Aquabats.

-On June 27th 2025 El Hefe released a solo single titled White Label.
+On June 27th 2025 he released a solo single titled White Label.